 Treat Your Pet with the Tricks of Staying Safe on Halloween!

-CHOCOLATE - Cocoa is extremely toxic to your canine companions.
-The general rule is that the darker and more pure the chocolate, the more toxic it is to dogs.
+CHOCOLATE – Cocoa is extremely toxic to your canine companions.
+The general rule is that the darker and purer the chocolate, the more toxic it is to dogs.
 All chocolate should be kept out of reach at all times.
 In mild ingestion cases, dogs may vomit, have diarrhea, excessively pant or drool, and may seem agitated.
 In cases of severe toxicity, dogs may exhibit all of the previously mentioned symptoms and additionally, may have irregular cardiac rhythms, dangerously high blood pressure, and even experience seizures.
 If you suspect that your dog has ingested chocolate, you should call your veterinarian immediately.

-XYLITOL - Xylitol is an artificial sweetener that is found in sugar- free candy, gum and some peanut butters.
+XYLITOL – Xylitol is an artificial sweetener that is found in sugar- free candy, gum, and some peanut butter.
 If ingested by your dog, it may cause low blood sugar and severe liver damage.
 Symptoms of xylitol ingestion include weakness, lethargy, vomiting, collapse, jaundice (yellow appearance of the skin, whites of the eyes and gum tissue), black tarry stools, and overall malaise.
 If you suspect that your dog has ingested something made with xylitol, you should seek immediate medical attention from your veterinarian.

 CANDY – In addition to components in candy being toxic, the danger extends to the wrappers.
 Ingestion of candy wrappers may cause vomiting, straining to defecate, lack of appetite, constipation and potential abdominal obstruction.
 Keep all candy away from your pets!

-RAISINS, GRAPES, CURRANTS - There's always at least one person in the neighborhood who wants to hand out healthy snacks for Halloween!
-Be on the lookout for these fruits as they are severely toxic to your pet's kidneys.
+RAISINS, GRAPES, CURRANTS – There’s always at least one person in the neighborhood who wants to hand out healthy snacks for Halloween!
+Be on the lookout for these fruits as they are severely toxic to your pet’s kidneys.
 Pets may not present with symptoms until 2-3 days after ingestion when irreversible damage has already been done.
-Signs of ingestion can include: lack of appetite, vomiting, abdominal pain and tension, excessive or decreased thirst and urination.
+Signs of ingestion can include lack of appetite, vomiting, abdominal pain and tension, excessive or decreased thirst and urination.